lonkamikaze/bsda2/bsda_obj.md

 ### 1.3.
 Access Scope

-You might want to limit access to certain methods, for this you can add the scope operators private, protected and public.
+You might want to limit access to certain methods, for this you can add the scope operators private and public.
 If no scope operator is given, public is assumed.

 - `public`: This scope allows access from anywhere
 - `private`: Only instances of the same class have access